jricoiii/jricoiii/content/courses/stat159_s21/assignments.md

   - provides facts, terminology, introduction to ideas/concepts, learning checks
 - **Page 3 - Skill Demonstration** (*Intake Information*)
   - provides examples, demonstration of tool, guided practice
-- **Page 4 - Skill Development** (*Using Information, Building Skill*)
+- **Page 4 - Group Discussion Prompts** (*Using Information, Building Skill*)
   - provides solo practice, reflection, discussion, modification, consultation

-### Skill Development
+### Group Discussion
-In addition, each module will have a **Skill Development** page that provides instructions on an particular analysis to complete and write a report.
+In addition, each module will have a **Group Discussion Component** page that provides instructions on an particular analysis to complete and write a report.
 You will construct your report using Google Slides and [embed the slideshow](https://blogs.acu.edu/adamscenter/2020/04/19/embed-a-google-slides-presentation-in-canvas/) into the Canvas discussion for that module.

-#### Report Guidelines
-Each report is a little different based on the skill being developed.
-Be sure to understand what is being asked in each module's skill development.
-Generally, each report wil have these components;
-1. Introduction of the analysis
-2. Description of how and what analysis was done
-3. Summary statistics, graphics, tables and test results
-4. Narrative including claims, explanation of evidence, interpretations and conclusions
-5. Additional questions and/or concerns

 #### Discussion Guidelines
-First deadline is **Saturday at noon** for submission of your post (i.e., an embedded Google Slide Show).
-Then, you will have until the following Saturday to complete your discussion and to re-submit a final draft of your report.

-***
-My minimum expectations for the discussion are;
-- everyone post a comment to each group member's post
-- everyone respond to the comments the group made to your post

-Comment with particular attention to;
-- the accuracy of each person's table and graphics.
-- the language, clarity, consistency and flow in their narratives
-***
+This discussion consists of three phases;

+##### PHASE ONE :
+Your own attempt (in the form of an embedded Google Slides) is due either Friday or Saturday. (depends on your section - check Canvas)

+Details [here](https://ohlone.instructuremedia.com/embed/9991ac60-ecfb-4e09-a242-ed9f2075ad03) (go to end of video to see how to embed) -

+##### PHASE TWO:
+As a group discuss your submissions and try to come to agreement on what your group wants to submit as a "final answer."
+You can start this process as individual attempts are submitted.

+##### PHASE THREE:
+A  group "final answer" submission is due the following week Tuesday or Wednesday at 10pm. (depends on your section - check Canvas)

+##### GRADING:
+You will get a grade for the discussion based on your participation and the correctness of the "final answers."
+To obtain full credit for the discussion;

+- 5 pts for submitting your own attempt that is reasonable (3pts) and on time (2pts).
+- 2 pts for thoughtful (1pt) participation (1pt) in the discussion.
+- 3 pts for thoughtful/correctness/quality in the "final answer", everyone in the group gets these points.

 #### Discussions Drive Improvement
 As a result of your participation in the discussion space;